Bergamot Fruit: Health Benefits, Uses, Side-Effects, & More

 • Mood-relaxing Effect

 Bergamot essential oil has been widely used in aromatherapy, especially due to its mood-balancing effects.
-Several studies suggest the potential ability of bergamot oil to reduce stress and help you feel calm and relaxed (4), (5).
+Several studies suggest the potential bergamot essential oil benefits, including its ability to reduce stress and help you feel calm and relaxed (4), (5).

 • Pain-relieving Effects